Blameless Users in a Clean Room: Defining Copyright Protection for Generative Models: Introduction

-\item \textbf{We define \emph{clean-room copy protection (($\kappa,\beta)$-clean)}, a first instantiation of our framework}~(Section~\ref{sec:clean-room}), drawing inspiration from \emph{clean-room design}.
+\item \textbf{We define \emph{clean-room copyright protection (($\kappa,\beta)$-clean)}, a first instantiation of our framework}~(Section~\ref{sec:clean-room}), drawing inspiration from \emph{clean-room design}.
 A training algorithm is $(\kappa,\beta)$-clean if, for every user who copies in a (counterfactual) ``clean-room environment'' with probability $\le \beta$, the probability of copying in the real world is $\le\kappa$.
-Clean-room copy protection excludes tainted models under mild assumptions.
+Clean-room copyright protection lets users choose their tolerance for risk $\kappa$ and then tune $\beta$ accordingly.
+It also excludes tainted models under mild assumptions.

-\item \textbf{We prove that \emph{differential privacy} (DP) implies clean-room copy protection}, formalizing a common intuition about DP and copyright (Section~\ref{sec:DP}).
+\item \textbf{We prove that \emph{differentially private} (DP) training implies clean-room copyright protection}, formalizing a common intuition about DP and copyright (Section~\ref{sec:DP}).
 This holds when the dataset is \emph{golden}, a copyright deduplication requirement.
 Thus, DP provides a way to bring copyrighted expression ``into the clean room'' without tainting the model. \end{enumerate}

+This paper does not offer a legal analysis of where liability would lie under existing law.
+Copyright infringement is generally treated as a strict liability tort, suggesting that the user may always liable.
+This paper is premised on the possibility that strict liability may sometimes be unjust when generative AI is involved.
+The simple fact is that there is no feasible, general way for a user to determine with confidence whether a particular model output infringes or not.
+Some legal scholars agree~\cite{chatterjee2019minds,goodyear2025artificial}, reasoning from caselaw requiring ``some element of volition or causation.''\footnote{\emph{Religious Tech.\ Center v.\ Netcom On-Line Comm.,} 907 F.\ Supp.\ 1361 (N.D.\ Cal.\ 1995)}

+Instead of advancing such legal arguments, our paper develops a mathematical framework for preventing this sort of unwitting infringement---where holding the user liable would be unjust---and proposes an indemnification policy for assigning fault when copying does inevitably occur (Section~\ref{sec:discussion}).